unosquare/passcore/README.md

 ## Troubleshooting

-- At first run if you find an error (e.g. **HTTP Error 502.5**) first ensure you have installed [.NET Core Runtime 2.1.0 / SDK 2.1.300](https://www.microsoft.com/net/download/windows), or better.
+- At first run if you find an error (e.g. **HTTP Error 502.5**) first ensure you have installed [.NET Core 2.1.1 Windows Server Hosting bundle](https://www.microsoft.com/net/download/thank-you/dotnet-runtime-2.1.1-windows-hosting-bundle-installer), or better.
 - If you find an [HTTP Error 500](https://stackoverflow.com/questions/45415832/http-error-500-19-in-iis-10-and-visual-studio-2017) you can try
   1. Press Win Key+R to Open Run Window
   1. in the Run Window, enter "OptionalFeatures.exe"